PavelBui/AtlasVault/README.md

   CI-->IP;
   IP-->AC;
   IP-->F;
-  RA["Red arrows - if test session<br>was closed by cronjob at end of the day,<br>if test session WAS NOT started by operator manually"]:::noBorder linkStyle 18 stroke:#ff0000, stroke-width:2px;
+  RA["Red arrows - if test session was closed by cronjob at end of the day, if test session WAS NOT started by operator manually"]:::noBorder linkStyle 18 stroke:#ff0000, stroke-width:2px;
   linkStyle 20 stroke:#ff0000, stroke-width:2px;
   classDef noBorder stroke-width:0,fill:transparent;